shoenig/go-bindata/README.md

-## bindata
+## petrify

 This package converts any file into managable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.

-It comes with a command line tool in the `go-bindata` sub directory.
+It comes with a command line tool in the `cmd/petrify` sub directory.
 This tool offers a set of command line options, used to customize the output being generated.

+### go-bindata

+Note that petrify is a fork of the popular github.com/jteeuwen/go-bindata This fork exists to enable continued development of features and fixes.

 ### Installation

 To install the library and command line program, use the following:

-	go get -u github.com/jteeuwen/go-bindata/...
+	go get -u github.com/shoenig/petrify/...

 ### Usage